 If your child is ill because of a contagious disease such as the flu, strep throat, chickenpox, etc., it would be helpful to note the reason for the absence when you call the absentee call-line.
 This will help the school take measures to know the extent of the disease and reduce its spread.

-Students who have fevers should be kept at home until free of fever for 24 hours.
+Students who have fevers should be kept at home until free of fever for 24 hours without taking medication.
 Students who do not feel well should stay home.
-When students come to school ill, they not only are unable to participate fully in class, but they may also infect other students with their illness.
+When students come to school ill, they are not only unable to participate fully in class, but they may also infect other students with their illness.

 If your child takes a prescription medication and missing a dose would have serious health consequences (seizure medication, insulin, etc.), it is strongly suggested that a 24-hour supply of the medication be left in the school Health Office in case of a prolonged school day.
 The medication must be in an original pharmacy-labeled bottle and have a physician’s order on file in the health office.
 The order must give the times during the 24-hour period that the medication is to be administered.

-The HCS/RN must have written instructions from the physician in order to administer prescription medications.
+The RN must have written instructions from the physician in order to administer prescription medications.
 The instructions should include:

 - student’s name;